BumbrT/obsidian-reading-comments/README.md

 ## Roadmap:
 - Extract commented note to two: original clean note and comments note with links to original
+- Tab for comments in whole vault/folder
 - Tags renaming in the tree, drag&drop, etc tags and comments management

 ### To introduce "nice to have" features, create issue here or better donate with "buy me a coffee" website
 ### "Nice to have" features:
-- delete comment (or just clear html in selection with marked or remark)
 - tags and comments ordering algo in settings
 - customize tags placeholder(for now "comment,")